Distracted driving has become one of the most concerning dangers on public

 According to the National Highway Traffic Safety Administration (NHTSA),

-driver distraction in 2012.
-Because this is such an alarming statistic,
+each year.
+Because this is such an alarming statistic, lawmakers and safety

 handheld devices and text messaging are banned for all drivers.